jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

   (a) every rail vehicle used by the rail operator must be maintained as provided for in the approved safety case:
   (b) the rail operator must, whenever required to do so by the Director, present for inspection any rail vehicle that is used by the rail operator:
   (c) a rail vehicle that has suffered serious damage may not be used until it has been approved in accordance with the rail operator's safety system and approved safety case:
-  (d) the rail operator must, on being requested to do so by the Director or an enforcement officer, immediately supply the full name and address of any rail personnel of the rail operator who has committed or allegedly committed an offence (being an offence of which the rail operator is aware and that may be relevant to the safe operation of a rail vehicle).
+  (d) the rail operator must, on being requested to do so by the Director or an enforcement officer, immediately supply the full name, address, and electronic address (if any) of any rail personnel of the rail operator who has committed or allegedly committed an offence (being an offence of which the rail operator is aware and that may be relevant to the safe operation of a rail vehicle).
 (4) Without limiting subsection (1), every licence held by an access provider has the following conditions:
   (a) all railway infrastructure used by the access provider must be maintained as provided for in the approved safety case:
   (b) the access provider must, whenever required to do so by the Director, present for inspection any railway infrastructure controlled by the access provider:
   (c) any railway infrastructure that has suffered serious damage may not be used until it has been approved in accordance with the access provider's safety system and approved safety case:
-  (d) the access provider must, on being requested to do so by the Director or an enforcement officer, immediately supply the full name and address of any rail personnel of the access provider who has committed or allegedly committed an offence (being an offence of which the access provider is aware and that may be relevant to the safe operation of any railway infrastructure).
+  (d) the access provider must, on being requested to do so by the Director or an enforcement officer, immediately supply the full name, address, and electronic address (if any) of any rail personnel of the access provider who has committed or allegedly committed an offence (being an offence of which the access provider is aware and that may be relevant to the safe operation of any railway infrastructure).
 (5) Without limiting subsection (1), every licence has the condition that the licence holder must provide the Director with— (a) the licence holder's current—
     (i) place of business; and